lucrae/texlite/docs/guide.md

 ### Figures

-*Note: in v1.0.4 the Windows build is still experimental and specifying figures within subdirectories may has some issues.*

 Figures are specified in the same way that images are specified in Markdown.

 ```
 ![The Universe](graphics/universe.jpg)
 ```

-This will get the image `universe.jpg` from the directory `graphics` beside your document, and add the caption "The Universe".
+This will get the image `universe.jpg` from the directory `graphics`, and add the caption "The Universe".
+Note that the path to images are relative (located in relation to where the source .md file is) and in POSIX format (using "/" to denote location) no matter the platform.

 ### Hyperlinks